 The Netherlands is the undisputed World Champion when it comes to land reclamation.

-As a whole, 7.200 km² of the Netherlands is reclaimed land, around 20% of The Netherlands.
-There are about 80 different land reclamation projects in The Netherlands, of which Oostelijk Flevoland is the largest land reclamation with 540 km².
+Overall, 7.200 km² of the Netherlands is reclaimed land, around 20% of The Netherlands.
+There are about 80 different land reclamation projects in The Netherlands, of which Oostelijk Flevoland is the most extensive land reclamation with 540 km².

 Given that 26% of The Netherlands is below sea level, you may wonder where and how deep the lowest point of the Netherlands is.

-The lowest point in The Netherlands is 6.78 m (22.2 ft) below sea level and is located in a polder near Gouda.
+The lowest point in The Netherlands is 6.78 m (22.2 ft) below sea level and is located near Nieuwerkerk aan den IJssel.
 Ongoing land subsidence in this polder causes the lowest point to sink 1.0 cm (0.4″) deeper below sea level annually.

 There is even a monument (see above) in Nieuwerkerk a/d IJssel to show the exact place of this lowest point.
-So you will have to climb to the top of this monument to stay above sea level if the sea ever comes back.
+So you must climb to the top of this monument to stay above sea level if the sea ever comes back.
 The only problem is that there will be only one place at the top of this monument, and the rest will have to swim.

 Is The Netherlands Sinking?

-A large part of the soil in the western part of The Netherlands consists of peat.
+To answer the question if the Netherlands is still sinking, you need to know that the soil in the low-lying western part of The Netherlands primarily consists of peat.
 Peat is a type of soil that becomes denser by extracting water.

-The Netherlands is still sinking because low-lying peat areas in the western part require continuous water drainage to stay dry.
-This ongoing water drainage increases the density of peat and thus leads to ongoing subsidence of land at a speed of 0.8 – 2.0 centimeters per year.
+The Netherlands is still sinking because the required drainage of low-lying peat areas increases the density of peat, causing ongoing land subsidence at a speed of 0.8 – 2.0 cm per year.

-The sinking of the peat areas causes two severe long-term problems for The Netherlands:
+The sinking of the peat areas caused two severe long-term problems for The Netherlands:

 - Land subsidence at a speed of 2 centimeters per year results in 2 meters of land subsidence in 100 years, jeopardizing the long-term viability of The Netherlands.

 - Peat releases a large amount of carbon dioxide when it becomes more compressed.
-The released carbon dioxide of the Dutch peat areas will contribute to global warming, which, in its turn, will lead to rising sea levels.
-The subsidence of land combined with rising sea levels made it twice as difficult for the Dutch to keep their land dry.
+The released carbon dioxide of the Dutch peat areas will contribute to global warming, which, in turn, will lead to rising sea levels.
+The land subsidence and rising sea levels made it twice as difficult for the Dutch to keep their land dry.

-For the time being, life goes on in The Netherlands as if nothing about this is scary.
-If you look at the picture above, you will note a highway running next to this monument.
+Life goes on in The Netherlands as if nothing about this is scary.
+Looking at the picture above, you will note a highway running next to this monument.
 I drove many times over this highway and never realized that I was at the country’s lowest point when I passed this monument.

-Living below sea level is not something that keeps us occupied as we live our lives.
-But, to be honest, we enjoy one side of this coin tremendously because you can best explore the Netherlands by boat.
+Living below sea level does not keep us occupied as we live our lives.
+But, honestly, we enjoy one side of this coin tremendously because you can best explore the Netherlands by boat.
 There are so many canals and rivers that connect different lakes that it never gets dull.
-Therefore, I highly recommend renting a boat in The Netherlands but keep these four important points in mind before renting a boat in The Netherlands.

 How Do The Dutch Keep The Water Out?

-The Dutch have devised ingenious two-step water and hydraulic management system to create and hold on to their land below sea level.
+The Dutch have devised an ingenious two-step water and hydraulic management system to create and hold onto their land below sea level.
 The way the Dutch have achieved this remarkable feat is one of the “7 wonders of the modern world “.

-- The Dutch closed the weak holes in their coastline with the North Sea itself as a first step.
-A large part of our coast consists of naturally formed dunes higher than the sea level.
-This natural defense was weakened by inlets that allowed for devastating floodings with a combination of storms and high tide.
+- The Dutch closed the weak holes in their coastline with the North Sea as a first step.
+Most of our coast consists of naturally formed dunes above sea level.
+Unfortunately, this natural defense was weakened by inlets that allowed devastating floodings with a combination of storms and high tides.

-- The red lines indicate the dikes that the Dutch built to close the holes in their natural defenses on the map above.
+- The red lines indicate the dikes to close the holes in the natural defenses on the map above.
 These dikes are the Afsluitdijk, the Hondsbosche Zeewering, and the Delta works in Zeeland.

-Water is continuously pumped to higher canals, which, in their turn, transport the water to the rivers to allow it to flow back to the sea.
-In the lower-lying parts of the country, hundreds of pumps are working day in and day out to pump the water out and keep it out.
+Water is continuously pumped to higher canals, which, in turn, transport the water to the rivers to allow it to flow back to the sea.
+In the lower-lying parts of the country, hundreds of pumps are working daily to pump the water out and keep it out.

-The water volume that the Dutch have to drain annually to keep their land dry is an astounding 19 trillion liters of water (5 trillion gallons of water).
+The water volume that the Dutch have to drain annually to keep their land dry is an astounding 19 trillion liters of water (5 trillion gallons).

-This Youtube video below provides excellent visualization of the entire process of land reclamation.
-It is a fantastic video with already more than 1,2 mln views.
+The YouTube video How The Dutch Dug Up Their Country From The Sea provides an excellent visualization of the entire process of land reclamation.
+It is a fantastic video with more than 1.3 million views.

 This process can never stop, or the water in these parts of The Netherlands will flood the land again.
 Fortunately, they have backup pumps if more pumps run into technical issues.